yeslogic/doodle/TYPECHECKER.md

 for said primitive ought to be implemented, with an actual example from the source-code if one exists.

-(As patterns are low-level, there is a lot more context-sensitivitiy to implementing them, and so we focus mainly on `Expr` and `Format` in the first draft).
+(As patterns are low-level, there is a lot more context-sensitivity to implementing them, and so we focus mainly on `Expr` and `Format` in the first draft).

 - Extend `infer_var_XXX` where XXX is the appropriate one of `format`, `expr`, or `scope_pattern`, with a new match-case
 - Within the body of the match-case: